 In 1962, a student committee revived plans to house an on-campus mascot, choosing a three year Old English Bulldog to become the new mascot.
 Supported by a student fundraising drive, Jack The Bulldog arrived on the Hilltop in 1962.

 Beginning in the mid-1960's, printed football materials began to feature Jack as a visual symbol for Georgetown athletics.
-The earliest logos (right) gave him a look akin the Yale's bulldog, so by the 1970's, a new and distinctive blue and white bulldog logo began to grow in appeal.
+The earliest logos gave him a look akin the Yale's bulldog, so by the early 1970's, a new and distinctive bulldog logo began to grow in appeal.

 Prescient of its growing appeal nationwide, Georgetown officials applied for trademark protection on the bulldog mascot in 1984.
 (This involved a slight redesign of the bulldog, as both Georgetown and the University of Georgia shared nearly identical bulldog logos and neither school had a preemptive right on the design.)
 In securing trademark rights, Georgetown became one of the first schools to aggressively license its logo nationwide, and fans scooped up Hoya hats, T-shirts, jackets, and souvenirs of all kinds.